-This may not be what you intend to happen when you pass away so it is important to have a will that states whom you want to administer your estate and whom you want your assets to go to at time of death.
+This may not be what you intend to happen when you pass away so it is important to have a will that states whom you want to administer your estate and to whom you want your assets to go at your death.

 If the assets held in a bank account are under $15,000 in value and no will has been left then administration can be completed as set out in the Administration Act 1969